 The book, written by one of the premier sports agents in the country, is exceptionally well written.
-Insightful, with a good mix of stories and straight talk, any leader, manager or coach will find the book a good read.
+Insightful, with a good mix of stories and straight talk, any leader, manager, or coach will find the book a good read.
 The overlay of sports makes it a bit different and interesting than many other books of its type, but it isn’t so heavy that a non-sports enthusiast would find it irrelevant or difficult.
-The Quick Play Guide at the end of the book is a great summarizing touch, and recaps the relevant lessons learned from each chapter.
-All in all, a good read and a valuable addition to your leadership library.
+The Quick Play Guide at the end of the book is a great summarizing touch and recaps the relevant lessons learned from each chapter—all in all, a good read and valuable addition to your leadership library.

 Mulholland & The St. Francis Dam Failure: Anatomy of Catastrophe

 The author’s military background and analysis approach add great color to this